Submit a Review & Earn an Amazon Gift Card

-Potent and highly selective non-competitive antagonist at the mGlu5 receptor subtype (IC50 = 36 nM) and a positive allosteric modulator at mGlu4 receptors.
+MPEP hydrochloride is a potent and highly selective non-competitive antagonist at the mGlu5 receptor subtype (IC50 = 36 nM) and a positive allosteric modulator at mGlu4 receptors.
 Centrally active following systemic administration in vivo.
 Reverses mechanical hyperalgesia in the inflamed rat hind paw.
-Also available as part of the Group I mGlu Receptor Tocriset™.

 |Storage||Desiccate at +4°C|